 ‘Anytime, anywhere’ healthcare-without-a-bed is best delivered securely

-As we've recently written, the growth in outpatient care in the U.S. has been a major shift in healthcare.
+As we've recently written, the growth in in the U.S. has been a major shift in healthcare.
 A vision of the "bedless hospital" has taken shape as health systems are rethinking how and where care is delivered.
 But alongside the advantages of reduced costs and improved patient outcomes, is the need to ensure patient privacy and data security.

 Confidence in confidentiality

 In the traditional face-to-face model, the paper trail was available to a limited number of eyes within a facility.
 But, when a caregiver in a freestanding ER refers a patient to a hospital or a specialist, patient and treatment information are conveyed via a smartphone or desktop application—and that requires a different security mindset.
 In the design of the next generation of healthcare facilities, designers and technology teams must work in tandem to enable a connected care ecosystem and collaborate with vendors to integrate security strategies as early as possible in the design process.